serinth/serverless-emailer/README.md

 - [ ] Validate BCC and CC duplicates and return warning
 - [ ] Authentication w/ API Key Throttling
 - [ ] Analytics
-- [ ] A/B Testing, Experimentation and Feature Flagging
 - [ ] Take advantage of SendGrid's personalizations, right now only globally setting subjects and content
 - [ ] Store Circuit Breaker state in a persistent store
 - [ ] Read config files from S3 instead of file (filesystem wouldn't work as is but code is there for kubernetes type deployments with an accessible file system)
+- [ ] Fallback to a queue if primary and secondary emailers fail.

 # Environment Variables